f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

    Configuration in BIG-IP2 for CIS in the second cluster (ocp2)
    ![alt text](https://github.com/f5devcentral/f5-bd-cis-demo/blob/main/cis-multicluster-config/images/ha_group_bigip2.png?raw=true "HA group configuration for BIG-IP1 / first cluster")

+   Note that the Number of members value will be the number of masters nodes configured and will depend on the cluster.

-8. Assign the HA group to the traffic-group that CIS will manage
+9. Assign the HA group to the traffic-group that CIS will manage

    ![alt text](https://github.com/f5devcentral/f5-bd-cis-demo/blob/main/cis-multicluster-config/images/traffic_group.png?raw=true "Assign the HA group to the traffic-group")

-9. Perform a final BIG-IP config-sync
+10. Perform a final BIG-IP config-sync

 11. Verify that the HA configuration works as expected by disabling the pool members with the forced down option.